EndChapter/WhavenWallpaper/readme.md

 ## Linux and Mac OS versions?

+Linux of course have better app than mine! here is the link https://github.com/varietywalls/variety

 I lost all my motivation while writing this app. but if you gave me motivation(E.G: give project a star), I can write Linux and Mac OS versions with CEF(Chromium Embedded Framework) or GTK(or maybe with QT idk).

 ## Feature Requests